Bruce Fairbairn: Early life and work with Prism

-Loverboy
+Work with Loverboy and early international success

 In 1980, while still working with Prism, Fairbairn started production work on the debut album for Canadian rock band Loverboy.

-The self-titled album Loverboy would be the first Fairbairn production to break through in the lucrative US market and launch Fairbairn's international success.
+With the release of the self-titled album Loverboy, Fairbairn achieved his first breakthrough in the U.S. market, marking the beginning of his international success.

 Fairbairn's productions attracted a growing list of international artists to Vancouver's Little Mountain Sound Studios to work with him and his protégé Bob Rock.

-Over the next 5 years, Fairbairn's work on Blue Öyster Cult's 1983 album The Revölution by Night, Krokus' 1984 album The Blitz, and Canadian band Honeymoon Suite's arena rock 1985 album The Big Prize continued Fairbairn's string of international hits.
+Over the next five years, Fairbairn's momentum continued with a series of internationally successful projects, including Blue Öyster Cult's The Revölution by Night (1983), Krokus's The Blitz (1984), which went gold in Canada and the U.S., and Honeymoon Suite's The Big Prize (1985), a triple-platinum release in Canada.

-Slippery When Wet
+Work with Bon Jovi and Aerosmith

-Fairbairn's biggest commercial success is Bon Jovi's Slippery When Wet (1986), which made him a top-rate international producer.
-The album has sold over 28 million copies worldwide.
-"Bruce Fairbairn was a trumpet player," noted Jon Bon Jovi in 2007.
-"You couldn't get him on a guitar.
-And, for the first time, we were allowed to be us in the studio."
+Fairbairn's biggest commercial success is Bon Jovi's Slippery When Wet (1986).
+By 2024 the album was multi-platinum in the US, having sold more than 15 million copies world-wide, and is one of the top 100 best-selling albums in the United States, propelling Bon Jovi to superstar status.
+In a 2007 interview with Q magazine, Jon Bon Jovi said that it was "the first time, we were allowed to be us in the studio."

 "I've been lucky enough to work with so many different talents," Fairbairn noted, "but Bon Jovi may be the finest.
 There was record company pressure to deliver the hits, but they were a joy.
 People seem to concentrate so much on their success that they lose sight of how good these guys are."

-Permanent Vacation

 His next major production, Aerosmith's 1987 album Permanent Vacation, was another international success and generated a series of hits including "Dude (Looks Like a Lady)", "Angel", and "Rag Doll".
 Steven Tyler said that Fairbairn was instrumental in the creation of the album and "helped relight the fire under Aerosmith".

+In 1988, Fairbairn produced the Bon Jovi album New Jersey.
+More than 300,000 copies of the album were sold within six weeks of its release, which was the most units sold for a rock album in the US at the time, breaking the previous record held by Van Halen's album 1984.
+By 1996 it had reached 7x Platinum status.

+The following year, Fairbairn produced Aerosmith's Pump, which sold eight million copies and won him another "Producer of the Year" Juno Award.
+In 1993, he produced their follow-up album Get a Grip, which sold seven million copies.

+Steven Tyler told Billboard magazine: "He was very instrumental in birthing three of the greatest albums we've done.
+He was so good at being free and open and passing on ideas and arrangements.
+He could be a bastard and hard to work with.
+He'd push me.
+But we did some great albums with his help.
+He helped relight the fire under Aerosmith after all those years."